Who We Are

 Artem Raskin, Treasurer

-Artem Raskin is a history teacher, social studies department chair, and debate club adviser at Washington High School (WHS).
-He currently serves as president of the Coast Forensic League (CFL).
-Artem was previously the parliamentary debate captain at Lynbrook High School, debate club president at UC Davis, and director of speech and debate at Evergreen Valley High School (EVHS).
+Artem Raskin is a history teacher, social studies department chair, and debate club adviser at Washington High School.
+He currently serves as president of the Coast Forensic League and sits on the debate committee of the California High School Speech Association.
+Artem was previously the parliamentary debate captain at Lynbrook High School, debate club president at UC Davis, and director of speech and debate at Evergreen Valley High School.
 Artem's students have won SCU, UC Berkeley, Stanford, and the Tournament of Champions.
-From his administrative work at the CFL, WHS, and EVHS, Artem has experience working with debate nonprofit budgets, government paperwork, and tax filings.
-As treasurer, he hopes to make POI Foundation finances transparent to all members, easy for schools to work with, and compliant with the law.
+As treasurer, Artem hopes to provide a solid financial foundation for a truly democratic and inclusive parliamentary debate community.

 Sierra Maciorowski, Web Director

-Sierra Maciorowski joined POI in 2014 as editor of the opinion page, served as editor-in-chief and web admin for two years, and continues this year as website director.
+Sierra Maciorowski joined POI in 2014 as editor of the opinion page, served as editor-in-chief and web admin for two years, and has served as web director for the NPDL since 2017.
 In high school, she debated for Sonoma Academy, where she also served as editor-in-chief of her school newspaper.
-Sierra competed for the Santa Rosa Junior College in NPDA, and now attends Stanford University, where she competes for the Stanford Debate Society in APDA and BP.
-As a double-major in Science, Technology and Society, and English, Sierra's emphasis is on communication in all forms, and she looks forward to continuing her work to make parliamentary debate well-documented, well-organized, and successful.
-In addition to her work with Point of Information, Sierra coaches the Mountain View - Los Altos parliamentary debate team and private students, serves as the Coast Forensic League's Vice President of Topics, and directs the POI Debate Institute.
+Sierra competed for the Santa Rosa Junior College in NPDA, and now attends Stanford University, where she competes for the Stanford Debate Society in APDA and BP, and is an editor for Stanford Politics.
+As a double-major in Human Biology and English, Sierra's emphasis is on communication in all forms, and she looks forward to continuing her work to make parliamentary debate well-documented, well-organized, and successful.
+In addition to her work with the NPDL, Sierra spent two years as the Vice President of Topics for the Coast Forensic League, currently coaches the Mountain View - Los Altos parliamentary debate team and private students, and directs the POI Debate Institute.

 Shannon Bonet, News Editor

-Shannon is a junior at Campolindo High School entering her fourth year of competitive debate, and continues this year with the POI news team as editor after a year as one of our Northern California correspondents.
-Last season, Shannon won the Georgiana Hays Invitational, reached semifinals at both 6x4 invitationals, quarterfinals at the Tournament of Champions, National Parliamentary Debate Invitational and the Notre Dame Invitational, and ended her season ranked 7th.
+Shannon is a senior at Campolindo High School entering her fifth year of competitive debate, and continues as editor this year after two seasons with the POI news team.
+Shannon ended the 2017-18 season ranked 3rd nationally, after reaching semifinals at the Tournament of Champions, MLK Invitational, and winning several tournaments.
+In her sophomore season, Shannon reached quarterfinals at the TOC and the National Parliamentary Debate Invitational, won the Georgiana Hays Invitational, and finished ranked 7th.
 In addition to her competitive career, she currently serves as the vice president of Campolindo’s debate team.
 Outside of debate, Shannon enjoys babysitting children and adoring her dog, Lola.